chamboug/vscode-extension-js-auto-backticks/README.md

 ![alt text](images/demo.gif "Automatic replace")

+> ⚠️ Breaking Change: Since version 1.2.0, the `revertEnabled` setting has been renamed to `enableRevert`.
+Additionally, its default value has been changed from `true` to `false`.
+Please ensure to update your configuration accordingly.

 ## Features

 1. **User-friendly**: _JavaScript Auto Backticks_ is designed to be user-friendly and requires no configuration for immediate use.